Tor is a network service allowing to hide your traffic. People

 ProxyCommand='/usr/bin/nc -X 5 -x 127.0.0.1:9050 %h %p'

-This netcat command is tested under OpenBSD, there are differents netcat implementations, the flags may be differents or may not even exist.
+This netcat command was tested under OpenBSD, there are other netcat implementations, the parameters may be different.